 When I styled my winter shelves, I used a long dough bowl on the top shelf.
 I originally left the bowl empty, with plans to add seasonal greenery or flowers.
 When I saw this eucalyptus garland, I knew it could double duty.
 I measured my dough bowl, and then snipped off a piece of garland that rests perfectly in the bowl.
 The remaining piece of garland was used to make a spring wreath, which I will be showing you soon.
 This garland can also be used as a dining table centerpiece, or nestled in a bowl or basket.

+Although not technically greenery, I’m throwing in some peonies.
 When it comes to peonies, I am not going to insult your intelligence by saying that these faux flowers look like peonies from the garden.

 They do not.